gdancik/ECSU-Independent-Study-Summer-2018/README.md

 	Upload_ArticleText_to_table.R – Create table ‘PubArticleText’ and load all the article’s title and abstract to database.
-		Email related to this assignment – “Article data for DCAST / CPP July 4, 2018
+		Email related to this assignment – “Article data for DCAST / CPP" July 4, 2018

 	CancerTermArticleQuery.R – Takes the 15 cancer terms and their patterns and do full-text search in Boolean mode against the article title and abstract.